Tech Books We Love

 Dark Wire: The Incredible True Story of the Largest Sting Operation Ever

-The inside story of the largest law-enforcement sting operation ever, in which the FBI made its own tech start-up to wiretap the world, shows how cunning both the authorities and drug traffickers have become, with privacy implications for everyone.
+The inside story of the largest law-enforcement sting operation ever, in which the FBI made its own tech start-up to wiretap the world, showing how cunning both the authorities and drug traffickers have become, with privacy implications for everyone.
+Joseph Cox tells how the FBI, working with Australian federal police, secretly ran ANOM, an “encrypted” phone company marketed to criminals, to read every message in real time, leading to a coordinated worldwide wave of arrests.

 A Hacker’s Mind: How the Powerful Bend Society’s Rules, and How to Bend them Back